 - Warm tortillas or rice, for serving

-- Diced cucumbers, diced avocado, sliced radishes, cotija cheese, for serving (optional)
+- Diced cucumbers, diced avocado, sliced radishes, and/or Cotija cheese, for serving (optional)

-Preheat oven to 325°F (163°C) and adjust the rack to the lowest position.
-With kitchen shears, cut guajillo and morita chilies into strips, discarding all the seeds and stems.
+Preheat oven to 325°F (160°C) and adjust rack to lowest position.
+Using kitchen shears, cut guajillo and morita chilies into strips, discarding all seeds and stems.
 Toast chilies in a dry skillet until fragrant.
 Transfer to the canister of a blender.

-In the same dry skillet, toast cumin and coriander seeds and add to the blender.
+In the same dry skillet, toast cumin and coriander seeds and add to the blender canister.

-Using a chef's knife, deeply score the fat cap on the lamb shoulder, cutting all the way through the fat but not the meat below.
-Season the lamb with the remaining 1/2 tablespoon (6g) salt and place in a Dutch oven fat side up.
+Using a chef's knife, deeply score the fat cap on the lamb shoulder, cutting all the way through the fat but not into the meat below.
+Season lamb with remaining 1/2 tablespoon (6g) salt and place in a Dutch oven, fat side up.

-Pour the chili puree over the lamb shoulder, spreading it to coat evenly.
-Cover the Dutch oven and bake until lamb is tender and falls easily from the bone, about 5 hours.
+Pour chili purée over lamb shoulder, spreading it to coat evenly.
+Cover Dutch oven and bake until lamb is tender and falls easily from the bone, about 5 hours.
 Carefully lift lamb from Dutch oven and transfer to a work surface.
 Skim fat off the sauce in the Dutch oven.
-Pull meat off the bones, discard bones, then return meat to pot and mix with sauce.
+Pull meat off bones, discard bones, then return meat to pot and mix with sauce.
 Serve with tortillas or over rice, with garnishes such as diced cucumbers, diced avocado, sliced radishes, and/or Cotija cheese, as desired.